Clan Jetties Of Penang

 Hean Boo Thean Kuan Yin Temple In Penang At Night

-If you do visit the Yeoh Clan Jetty, stop by Hui Teong Keong (会堂宫) which has an unusual canine-shaped deity.
+If you do visit the Yeoh Jetty, stop by Hui Teong Keong (会堂宫) which has an unusual canine-shaped deity.
 However, the main deity here is Patron God Wu Xian.

 Other than that, most visitors come for the views and peace and quiet.
-There’s also a convenient bench at the end of the jetty where one can sit down and take in the sunset.

 8. Peng Aun Jetty Penang (平安桥)

 Peng Aun Jetty was demolished in 2006 despite protests from heritage conservationists.
+The main reason for its demolition is to make way for the flats off the Jelutong Expressway.

 9. Koay Clan Jetty Penang (姓郭桥)